r7kamura/weneedfeed-action/README.md

 ## Usage

-This is an example `.github/workflows/publish.yml` for a GitHub Action workflow that generates RSS feeds from `weneedfeed.yml` and then publish them to GitHub Pages.
+This is an example `.github/workflows/publish.yml` that generates RSS feeds from `weneedfeed.yml` then publish them to GitHub Pages.

 ```yaml
 name: publish